Emperor at home, king abroad: Japan

 During the Tang dynasty, Japanese rulers were conferred the title King of Japan (日本國王).
-In 894, Japan stopped sending envoys to the Tang dynasty.
+From 630 to 838 Japan sent a total of 19 envoys to the Tang dynasty to stimulate cultural learning and exchange.

-During the Yuan dynasty, the Emperor Shizu of Yuan demanded the submission of the King of Japan, referring to the Japanese emperor.
-Japan rejected this demand, which resulted in the Yuan invasions of Japan.
+During the Yuan dynasty, Kublai Khan demanded the submission of the King of Japan, referring to the Japanese emperor.
+Japan rejected this demand, which resulted in the Mongol invasions of Japan.

 During the Nanboku-chō period of Japan, Prince Kaneyoshi refused to accept the title of king granted by China, and killed seven Chinese ambassadors in retaliation.

 The shogun Ashikaga Yoshimitsu accepted the title King of Japan bestowed by the Yongle Emperor due to his desire to establish trade relations with the Ming dynasty.
+China also invested the Ōuchi clan with the title.

 During the rule of the Tokugawa shogunate, Tokugawa Hidetada changed the title of king to taikun (大君), as a sign of respect to the Japanese emperor.
 Thereafter, Tokugawa Ienobu switched the title back to king, only to be changed once again to taikun by Tokugawa Yoshimune.

+Following the Meiji Restoration in 1868, the Japanese emperor regained his political power.
+The Treaty of Shimonoseki in 1895 calls the Japanese emperor The Great Emperor of the Japanese Empire (大日本帝國大皇帝陛).

+China

+China was politically divided during multiple periods in its history, with different regions ruled by different dynasties.
+These dynasties effectively functioned as separate states with their own court and political institutions.
+Political division existed during the Three Kingdoms, the Sixteen Kingdoms, the Northern and Southern dynasties, and the Five Dynasties and Ten Kingdoms periods, among others.

+Relations between Chinese dynasties during periods of division often revolved around political legitimacy, which was derived from the doctrine of the Mandate of Heaven.
+Dynasties ruled by ethnic Han would proclaim rival dynasties founded by other ethnicities as illegitimate, usually justified based on the concept of Hua–Yi distinction.
+On the other hand, many dynasties of non-Han origin saw themselves as the legitimate dynasty of China and often sought to portray themselves as the true inheritor of Chinese culture and history.
+Traditionally, only regimes deemed as "legitimate" or "orthodox" (正統; zhèngtǒng) are termed cháo (朝; "dynasty"); "illegitimate" or "unorthodox" regimes are referred to as guó (國; usually translated as either "state" or "kingdom"), even if these regimes were dynastic in nature.